SonuAlex/RAG-News-Scrapper/README.md

 # AI Intern Task for Trademarkia
 The task is to build a backend for efficient document retrieval.
 This project is coded in `Python`.
 In the backend, I have included all the required endpoints.
+The project is fully complete with a working database and embedding model.

 ## Features
 - ### API: